 Like all material objects, plumbing fixtures have a finite life span.
-Scheduling the replacement of moving parts with regular home owner maintenance items will extend the life of plumbing fixtures and reduce the risk the risk of failure or flooding.
+Scheduling the replacement of moving parts with regular homeowner maintenance items will extend the life of plumbing fixtures and reduce the risk of failure or flooding.
 Water heaters need to be flushed and serviced annually as well as the home’s pressure regulating valve.
 Keeping a maintenance schedule will extend the life of these units by several years.
-Toilets, faucets, shower valves all have moving parts which allow the unit to be repaired instead of replaced if caught soon enough.
-Many times water, gas and sewer lines leaks can be repaired to allow time for budgeting of a replacement of deteriorating lines, but in some instances should be replaced once failures begin to occur.
+Toilets, faucets, shower valves all have moving parts that allow the unit to be repaired instead of replaced if caught soon enough.
+Many times water, gas, and sewer lines leaks can be repaired to allow time for budgeting of a replacement of deteriorating lines, but in some instances should be replaced once failures begin to occur.

 Pressure Regulating Valve (PRV)